 This kind of registration is seen as the crème de la crème within the number plate industry, as they are the originally issued combinations to follow the 1903 Motor Car Act which required ALL vehicles to become registered and display their plates - under government law!
 As dateless British Number Plates such as 'JON 321' and 'Y 1' are considered 'original cherished marks' they are very desirable and therefore change hands for a great deal of money.Top Search cherished or 'dateless' number plates

 Reversed Dateless British Number Plates such as 321 JON and 7686 JB are considered 'reversed cherished marks' and usually have slightly less value than original cherished marks above.
 Combinations within this category have three letters preceded by the number range 1 to 999.
 They can also have a combination of two letters preceded by the number range 1 to 9999.Top Search cherished or 'dateless' number plates

-This type of registration, issued by the DVLA, is seen as a cheap and effective way of disguising the age of a vehicle, as it's very difficult for the general public to distinguish the region and year of manufacture (Don't worry, this is still on the V5).
+This type of registration is seen as a cheap and effective way of disguising the age of a vehicle, as it's very difficult for the general public to distinguish the region and year of manufacture (Don't worry, this is still on the V5).
 Currently, the format is made up using "ABC 1000", where "BC" represents the county or city and "A" indicates it's position in the series.
-Irish Number Plates such as JAZ 1234 or GJI 23 are issued with three letters first containing at least one I or Z, followed by between one and four numbers.
+Northern Irish Number Plates such as JAZ 1234 or GJI 23 are issued with three letters first containing at least one I or Z, followed by between one and four numbers.
 Old Republic of Ireland marks such as ZJ 2889 are rare but may be found from time to time.
 This range of marks always contain an I or a Z and a number between 1 and 9999.Top Search irish number plates here

 'Q' Number Plates are issued to vehicles when their age / origin cannot be determined.Top